-The University policy program provides structure and clarity to the policy approval process.
-The policy program includes:
+The University policy program provides structure and clarity to the policy approval process (PDF).
+The policy program includes the following:

 - The designation of a policy owner.

-- A policy must be sponsored by a Responsible University Official, someone at the Vice-President or Provost level, this will ensure adequate buy-in at the top with new policies.
+- A policy must have sponsorship by a responsible university official at the vice president or provost level.
+This will ensure adequate buy-in at the top with new policies

-- Policies will be moved into PolicyStat, the centralized policy library, found within mySLU:Tools.
+- Policies will be moved into PolicyStat, the centralized policy library in mySLU:Tools.

 - University policies will be reviewed and approved by the Policy Review Committee (PRC).
 After approval, new policies will be posted for a 30-day public feedback period.
 Following the 30-day feedback period for new policies, they will be reviewed and approved by the University Leadership Council (ULC) before final approval by the president.
 Updated policies will move straight from the PRC to the ULC.

-- The PRC is comprised of individuals with operational knowledge of the university who can advise and provide feedback to the policy owners who present to the committee.
+- The PRC comprises individuals with operational knowledge of the University who can advise and provide feedback to the policy owners who present to the committee.

-- The PRC meets the second Thursday of every month at 9 a.m.
+- The PRC meets at 9 a.m. on the second Thursday of every month.

 Frequently Asked Questions

-If you have a general policy question, contact the Chief Policy Officer, Michael Reeves, Ph.D. at 314-977-5880 or Michael.email@example.com.
+If you have a general policy question, contact Chief Policy Officer Michael Reeves, Ph.D., at 314-977-5880 or email@example.com.